AdityaSaiKonduri/OS_Project/README.md

    Similar to deletion, file renaming is handled in a way that only one client can rename a file at a time.

 5. **File Copying**
-   A client can copy a file to a new file, but this operation does not block other clients from performing other tasks.
+   A client can copy a file to a new file, and this operation ensures no other operation is allowed to write during copying.

 6. **File Metadata Reading**
-   Clients can read the metadata of files (e.g., size, creation date, etc.) without affecting other operations.
+   Clients can read the metadata of files (e.g., size, creation date, etc.) also making sure no other operation writes as the details will change.

 7. **Activity Logging (Readable Only by Server)**
    All activities performed by the clients are logged, but only the server can access and read these logs.
 If client tries to access a negative acknowledgement is sent to the respective client.